-However, before the landlord enters the premises, the landlord must provide the tenant with two days’ notice, preferably in writing.
-In addition, and most importantly, the landlord can only enter the premises with the tenant’s permission.
+However, before the landlord enters the dwelling unit, the landlord must provide the tenant with two days’ notice, preferably in writing.
+In addition, and most importantly, the landlord can only enter the dwelling unit with the tenant’s permission.
 However, Hawaii law prohibits the tenant from unreasonably withholding his or her consent to enter.
 The landlord can hold the tenant liable for any resulting damages caused by the tenant’s unreasonable withholding of consent.

-The only time the landlord can enter the premises without notice and without the tenant’s consent is during an emergency, or if the tenant appears to have abandoned the premises, or by court order.
+The only time the landlord can enter the dwelling unit without notice and without the tenant’s consent is during an emergency, or if the tenant appears to have abandoned the dwelling unit, or by court order.
 In addition, during any extended absence of the tenant, the landlord may enter the dwelling unit as reasonably necessary, in order to conduct inspections, maintenance and safe-keeping.